AbdullohShabonov/Signals-and-System-Design-MatLab/README.md

 # Signal and System Design with Matlab

-This repository contains a collection of functions, plotting scripts, and problem solutions related to signal and system design using Matlab.
+This repository contains a collection of several functions and operations on them, plotting scripts, and problem solutions related to signal and system design using Matlab.
 Each week's content is organized into its corresponding folder.

 ## Table of Contents